On 15th July 2021 Pets at Home lunched a mini show called “THE PET CARE SHOW” The show depicts “care” from “experts” from little hamsters to big dogs.

 Huw then states that because they are small you can get away with “so size”, something many of the hamster community are so tired of hearing.
-The stereotypical care of a hamster that they will be ok in a tiny, multi level cage with lots of tubes etc. With all the research out there and their partners the RSPCA saying 80cm x 50cm you would think they would bring it in.
+The stereotypical care of a hamster that they will be OK in a tiny, multi level cage with lots of tubes etc. With all the research out there and their partners the RSPCA having said 80cm x 50cm you would think they would bring it in.

 Huw then continues onto cleaning out the droppings and one full sweep clean of the cage.
 Now depending on the cage you have there will be variations on how often you clean the cage out.

 For example if you had a cage that was 80cm x 50cm you will spot clean when it is needed; taking out droppings, old food, sieving the sand out, etc. With a full cage clean about once a month or so and putting a good amount of old bedding in so the hamster can smell it’s self and recognize that this is a safe space and not get stressed out.
 Having a cage that is 100cm x 50cm (as recommenced by TVT veterinarians) you can get away with not cleaning the cage fully for a few months.

 Huw then states that you should “give the hamsters sawdust“, although funnily enough The Pets at Home Care Guide tells us that it’s not safe for them.
 Sawdust is very dangerous as it is too dusty and the wood type is not mentioned on the package meaning it could be a harmful type and lead to respiratory problems.

 The subject of light and temperature and if hamsters get cold?
 Huw responds with “Normally the environment we keep them in our own house will be perfectly satisfactory, so normal room temperature would be fine.”
 This part is OK but later on he will mention more on temperature.